 At the corner of St. Clair Avenue and Snelling Avenue; south east end of campus

-Macalester College Health and Wellness Center offers emergency counseling services for students during office hours whenever school is in session.
+The Hamre Center for Health & Wellness offers emergency counseling services for students during office hours whenever school is in session.
 After hours, if you are having thoughts of harming yourself or are feeling dangerously out of control, you have several resources available to you.
 If residing on campus, we recommend you first contact your RA/CA or RHD who can help you determine the best option and facilitate your decision.

-An additional resource for students with counseling needs is ProtoCall, the 24/7 phone counseling service for Macalester.
-Simply call HWC at 651-696-6275 and press "2" when you reach the voice mail.
+An additional resource for students with counseling needs is the 24/7 phone counseling service contracted through the HWC for all full-time enrolled Macalester students.
+Simply call HWC at 651-696-6275 and press “2” when you reach the voice mail.

 The Crisis Connection (612-379-6363) is a 24-hour crisis line available when simply talking with a trained counselor can help.
 Finally, consider going to the nearest emergency room or calling 911.
 The closest emergency room to campus is at Regions Hospital (651-254-1000), located at 640 Jackson Street in downtown St. Paul.

 Here are some other steps students can take to help manage times of distress:

 - Identify the specific source or distress and write down and review positive strategies for responding to it.